sentioxyz/x1-node/README.md

-# Xgon Node
+# XGON Node

-Xgon Node is a Go implementation of a node that operates the Xgon Network.
+XGON Node is a Go implementation of a node that operates the XGON Network.

-## About the Xgon network
+## About the XGON network

 Since this is an implementation of a protocol it's fundamental to understand it, [here]() you can find the specification of the protocol.

 Glossary:

 - L1: Base blockchain where the rollup smart contracts are deployed.
 It's Ethereum or a testnet of Ethereum, but it could be any EVM compatible blockchain.
-- L2: the rollup network aka the Xgon network.
+- L2: the rollup network aka the XGON network.
-- Batch: a group of transactions that are executed/proved, using the [Xgon prover]() and sent to / synchronized from L1
+- Batch: a group of transactions that are executed/proved, using the [XGON prover]() and sent to / synchronized from L1
 - Sequencer: the actor that is responsible for selecting transactions, putting them in a specific order, and sending them in batches to L1
 - Trusted sequencer: sequencer that has special privileges, there can only be one trusted sequencer.
 The privileges granted to the trusted sequencer allow it to forecast the batches that will be applied to L1.
 This way it can commit to a specific sequence before interacting with L1.
 This is done to achieve fast finality and reduce costs associated with using the network (lower gas fees)
 - Permissionless sequencer: sequencer role that can be performed by anyone.
 It has competitive disadvantages compared to the trusted sequencer (slow finality, MEV attacks).
 Its main purpose is to provide censorship resistance and unstoppability features to the network.